codecrafting-io/AdvancedPathTracingCP2077/README.md

 - This mod is designed for Path Tracing (PT), not normal Ray Tracing (RT), so quality levels, optimizations are mostly for PT not RT.

 - Photo Mode screenshots switches to ReSTIR DI mode.
-The *Rays per Pixel* and *Bounces per Ray* numbers will affect the screenshots.
+Use the Screenshot Override section to change sample values.

 - Change DLSS preset may crash the game